JieQYan/TE-flow_instruction/source/installation/install.rst

 TE-flow reads ``/data/my_resources/rnaseq-sheet.csv``.
 If that file is not there, it falls back to ``/path/to/workdir/resources/rnaseq-sheet.csv`` and then to the repository copy.
-Absolute paths are used exactly as written.
+The same convention can be used for FamDB by keeping ``annotation.repeatmasker.famdb_dir`` as ``resources/famdb``.
+Absolute paths are used exactly as written, but they are less portable for shared configuration files.
-Container paths such as ``/opt/RepeatMasker/Libraries/famdb`` are different: they belong to the Docker image, so leave them unchanged unless you build a custom image.

 Typical Execution
 -----------------